multiversx/mx-sdk-cpp/README.md

 Click [here](examples/examples.md) to see a list with provided features and usage

 ## 3. External libraries
-This repository uses `google test` as submodule, as well as `external` sources:
+This repository uses `google test` as submodule, as well as the following `external` sources:

 - **aes_128_ctr**: License: **The Unlicense**.
 From: https://github.com/kokke/tiny-AES-c
 - **bech32**: License: **MIT**.
 Author: Pieter Wuille